Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 1 - Guestbook.md

 # Creating a Spring based Guestbook application
 This series is a 12 part series in creating Spring application with GCP services.
+These are the notes that was created as part of coursework for the course titled Building Scalable Java Microservices with Spring Boot and Spring Cloud!
-This forms t Repo - https://github.com/saturnism/spring-cloud-gcp-guestbook.git Series
+Repo - https://github.com/saturnism/spring-cloud-gcp-guestbook.git

 ## Stack
 1. Microservices communication - Rabbit MQ.